 Houston is a sports town, plain and simple.
 Even if you don’t care nor follow any of the teams, you can’t help but get a kick from the energy and passion of Houston’s loyal fans.
-Now with the World Series underway, it’s hard to think about anything else other than another championship for Houston.
-Root for the Astros at one or more of these 11 sports bars in Houston.
+Root for the home team at one or more of these 15 sports bars in Houston.
 [Featured image: @htownwithjenni]

 Set in a historical 1900s building, the facility comprises of three floors, multiple bars, indoor and open-air seating, innumerable TVs, and more.
 Its expansive first floor open-air pavilion alone features a variety of food trucks, a full-service bar, and backyard and arcade games, and stunning views of Buffalo Bayou.

 Traditional American sports might dominate the zillion broadcasting TVs at any given sports bar in Houston, but at The Maple Leaf – it’s all about hockey.
 The Montrose pub goes bar down on all things Canada and hockey, from their 24/7 game coverage, to the Canadian beer selection, bubble hockey set-up, and actual penalty box courtesy of the Aerodrome inside the bar, here is where Houston hockey fans can light the lamp.